X16Community/x16-user-guide/README.md

 ### Formatting

 For those who wish to contribute formatted LaTeX code, there already exist several conventions to make it easier.
+For both LaTeX and Markdown files, a standard of two spaces between sentences should be used.
+This makes it easy to delimit sentences for editing purposes.

 #### Keys